cedar/cedar/troubleshooting.md

 * **If I do *make doc*, creation of the documentation fails due to a missing refman.tex.**

 > This is a known bug in your Doxygen version.
-Use the html-doc instead or upgrade your Doxygen.
+Use the html doc instead of the latex doc or upgrade your Doxygen.

 * **Some of the unit tests fail.
 Help!**